rinvex/laravel-tags/README.md

 > **Notes:**
 > - The `attachTags()` method attach the given tags to the model without touching the currently attached tags, while there's the `syncTags()` method that can detach any records that's not in the given items, this method takes a second optional boolean parameter that's set detaching flag to `true` or `false`.
 > - To detach model tags you can use the `detachTags()` method, which uses **exactly** the same signature as the `attachTags()` method, with additional feature of detaching all currently attached tags by passing null or nothing to that method as follows: `$post->detachTags();`.
-> - You may have multiple tags with the same name and the same locale, in such case the first record found is used by default.
+> - You may have multiple tags with the same title and the same locale, in such case the first record found is used by default.
 This is intended by design to ensure a consistent behavior across all functionality whether you are attaching, detaching, or scoping model tags.

 And as you may have expected, you can check if tags attached: